Graeme Whifler

-Graeme Whifler (born 1951 in San Mateo, California) is an American screenwriter and film director.
+Graeme Whifler (born May 10, 1951 in San Mateo, California) is an American screenwriter and film director.

 Whifler has written and directed numerous movies, television documentaries, videos, and music videos.
 He directed films like Neighborhood Watch, and TV shows like Secrets & Mysteries, along with co-directing the unfinished film Vileness Fats with The Residents.
 He also wrote the screenplay for the horror film Dr. Giggles and the cult film Sonny Boy.

-Whifler has directed music videos for bands such as Renaldo and the Loaf, The Residents, Yello, Tuxedomoon, Red Hot Chili Peppers, and Snakefinger from the late 1970s to mid-1980s.
+Whifler directed music videos from the late 1970s to the mid-1980s.